simonMadec/VegAnn/README.md

 - Images are 512*512 pixels
 - Corresponding binary masks is 0 for soil + crop residues (background) 255 for Vegetation (foreground)
 - The dataset includes images of 26+ crop species, which are not evenly represented
-- VegAnn was constructed using various acquisition systems and configurations
+- VegAnn was compiled using a variety of outdoor images captured with different acquisition systems and configurations
-- For more information about VegAnn, details and potential uses see @
+- For more information about VegAnn, details, labeling rules and potential uses see @paper

 ## 📚 Abstract <a name="abs"></a>